SamH135/MySQL-Database-Project/ReadMe.txt

 ViewInventory.ejs:
-    - Displays all inventory items in a table format, with options to add or delete an item from the database
+    - Displays all inventory items in a table format

 PlaceOrders.ejs: